GhtGhoster/mq-wbg-template/README.md

 All scripts listed below are compatible with default Windows installation of PowerShell (v6+ not required) as well as bash for Linux (scripts are polyglot)

-(The bash portion of the polyglot scripts is untested, use with caution and please report back with results or a pull request)

 ### [`rename.ps1`](rename.ps1)
 This script changes the internal name of the project in the files [`src\main.rs`](src\main.rs),